Filippo-Dimarzio/formula1-app/README.md

 **Description:**

 - This is a Menu-Driven App made on the topic of Formula 1, that includes a CRUD methods for adding a Driver, it's Achievements and Team.
 It uses a menu which the user can select from as a way to create their own personalized driver or team.
-Using XML and JSON the data gets kept inside a XML file using Persistence so that data doesn't get lost.To conclude the app uses JUnit5 Tests as a way to test that methods & data are consistent.
+Using XML and JSON the data gets kept inside a XML file using Persistence so that data doesn't get lost.
+To conclude the app uses JUnit5 Tests as a way to test that methods & data are consistent.

 ---